jabelk/radius_server_example/README.md

 Where we have each service instance defined by what region the server is in.
 This unique key will be the server ID in the configuration template.

 There may be one or many radius server IP addresses, so we use a leaf-list.
 If there is more than one server, the statement `<?foreach {/radius_server_list}?>` loops for each IP in the leaf list input, with an `<?end?>` at the end of that block of XML.
-It is purposely indented differently to make it easier to spot.

 ```xml